 To conclude we should say that the research will allow us to understand sense, structure and the methods of measurement of such complex concept as social capital.
-It is important because high level of social capital can provide a strong social background for sustainable development of communities.
+The key part of the research will be to measure the effect of the main components of social capital on the indicators of sustainable development in Sumy region.
+Hence we will be able to test our initial hypothesis that a high level of social capital might have positive effect on sustainable development of the community.

-- 1. Carpenter, J.P.
-Measuring social capital: Adding field experimental methods to the analytical toolbox, forthcoming in Sunder Ramaswany, - 2.
-Johnatan Isham, and Thomas Kelly, eds, Social Capital, Economic Development and the Environment (Edward Elgar), 119-135.
+1 Carpenter, J. P. Measuring social capital: Adding field experimental methods to the analytical toolbox, forthcoming in Sunder Ramaswany, Johnatan Isham, and Thomas Kelly, eds, Social Capital, Economic Development and the Environment (Edward Elgar), 119-135.